Food of the Gods

 Chandler’s solitary confinement ends unexpectedly when the same illness sends Mom to the hospital, and Chandler to live with Tyson and Aunt Reyna.
 His release is short-lived, however, when his tyrannical aunt forces him to play lab rat for the unscrupulous Dr. Grindol.
 The doctor might be able to develop a cure, but he definitely put a girl in a coma, and Chandler isn’t eager to stick around.

 Meanwhile, Tyson’s method grants him new life with friends and enhanced abilities.
 He learns to stretch his perceptions, increase his strength, and control people around him.
 But when his newfound powers endanger Mom further, Dr. Grindol may be her only hope, if Chandler’s willing to betray Tyson’s secret and give up the freedom that lies within his grasp.
 In the end, the line between hero and villain blurs as Chandler faces the truth about himself and what it means to save a soul.

-Middle Grade Contemporary (drafting)
+Middle Grade Contemporary (4th draft)

 Tali Drinkwater’s first day of seventh grade crashes and burns after a sudden visit from Aunt Flo leaks through her new white pants and onto the seat of Jeffery Palmer.
 His hatred goes beyond the incident to slurs targeting Tali’s Mexican half.
 It doesn’t matter that she can’t speak Spanish or fit in with the Latinos, all people see is her brown skin.
 But if she can land the lead role in the school musical, her talent will open their eyes and make them see her.